cortex-lab/phy/design/amplitude-threshold-splitting.md

 ## 5. Delegation map

-Each work package is intentionally bounded enough for a cheaper coding model at low reasoning effort.
-Agents must read `AGENTS.md` and this document completely before editing.
-They must inspect `git status`, preserve concurrent work, stage only listed files, and report any unexpected overlap instead of rewriting it.
+The original work packages were bounded for a cheaper coding model at low reasoning effort.
+Their file ownership and sequencing below record coordination of concurrent implementation work.
+For maintenance, follow `AGENTS.md`, inspect the affected contracts and acceptance tests, preserve concurrent work, and report overlaps that cannot be resolved without discarding someone else's changes.

 The integration owner should assign one package per branch or worktree.
 Packages B and C may run in parallel after A. Package D depends on both B and C. Package